UACCM

 Return of Title IV Funds

-Failure to attend class or failure to follow the official withdrawal procedures could cause a student to receive a letter grade of F, I, or AW in all courses.
+Failure to attend class or failure to follow the official withdrawal procedures could cause a student to receive a letter grade of F, I, or W in all courses.
 In this case, the Return to Title IV Funds Policy would still apply once an official last date of attendance is established.

 A student’s withdrawal date is the earliest of:

-• the student’s last date of attendance in an academically-related activity for a student who leaves without notifying the institution and is administratively withdrawn; or
+• The student’s last date of attendance in an academically related activity for a student who leaves without notifying the institution and is administratively withdrawn; or

-• the student's last date of attendance by a documented academically-related activity; or
+• The student’s last date of attendance by a documented academically related activity; or

 • The date the institution determines is related to special circumstances if those special circumstances prevent a student from beginning the withdrawal process.